rung/training-devenv-security/5-exercise5/README.md

 # Exercise5: Secure your CI/CD pipeline
 ## Goal
-- Try to secure CI/CD pipeline from attacks
+- Try to secure CI/CD pipeline from attacks and understand the limitation

 ## Exercises
 - Configure Branch Protection